INRIA/scikit-learn-mooc/jupyter-book/overfit/overfit_wrap_up_quiz.md

   (exactly 2 possible classes)
 - c) The problem to be solved is a multiclass classification problem (more than 2 possible classes)
-- d) The proportions of the class counts are balanced: there are approximately the same number of rows for each class
-- e) The proportions of the class counts are imbalanced: some classes have more than twice as many rows than others)
+- d) The proportions of the class counts are imbalanced: some classes have more than twice as many rows than others)

 _Select several answers_